 BMWB: What do you feel about the social climate of black men in America?

-BMWB: Tell us the top 5 things on your bucket list?
+BMWB: Tell us your top 5 things on you bucket list